ror-community/ror-site/content/supporters/_index.md

 style = "card-plain"
 +++

 ROR is a collaborative effort driven by multiple organizations and individuals.
 The community-based aspect of ROR sets it apart from similar efforts in this space.
 Wide adoption and support across the scholarly research community is central to ROR's growth, sustainability, and success.
-The support is balanced between Community Advisory Group Members/Signatories and Supporters who have contributed financially.
+The support is balanced across the ROR Community Advisory Group, Signatories, and financial Supporters.
 Also take a look at the [steering organizations and project teams](/about) who are driving ROR forward.

 |ROR Community Advisors	|ROR Signatories	|ROR Supporters	|
 |---	|---	|--- |